-INMATE COMPLAINT REVIEW SYSTEM (ICRS)
+PIOC COMPLAINT REVIEW SYSTEM (ICRS)

-OVERVIEW: The Department maintains an inmate complaint review system accessible to all inmates in institutions.
+OVERVIEW: The Department maintains a complaint review system accessible to all PIOCs.
 Prior to filing a formal complaint, you must attempt to resolve the issue by following the designated process specific to the subject of the complaint.
-If you have not done so, the Institution Complaint Examiner (ICE) may direct you to do so.

-- Inmates who do not feel comfortable using English to file a complaint may file in their native language. - Complaint submissions must provide relevant supporting documentation, which may be accepted at the discretion of the ICE. - The ICE will acknowledge your complaint with an ICE Receipt, or return the complaint to you for correction or with further instructions, within 10 days of receiving your complaint submission. - Each complaint may contain only one clearly identified issue and contain sufficient information for the department to investigate and decide the complaint. - An inmate may not file more than one complaint per calendar week except for complaints regarding the inmate's health and personal safety or complaints made under PREA. - A calendar week means Sunday through Saturday

-- Challenges to a complaint or submission returned by the Corrections Complaint Examiner (CCE), a parole commission decision, a classification decision, records or actions not originated by the division, the declination or denial of a public record request, the content of health care records, actions of the legislature or court decisions or orders are not subject to review through the ICRS. - A complaint or appeal will not be processed and a referral for disciplinary action may occur in accordance with ch.
+- 1. PIOCs who do not feel comfortable using English to file a complaint may file in their native language. - 2.
+Complaint submissions must provide relevant supporting documentation, which may be accepted at the discretion of the ICE. - 3.
+The ICE will acknowledge your complaint with an ICE Receipt, or return the complaint to you for correction or with further instructions, within 10 days of receiving your complaint submission. - 4.
+Each complaint shall contain only one clearly identified issue and contain sufficient information for the department to investigate and decide the complaint. - 5.
+An PIOC may not file more than one complaint per calendar week except for complaints regarding the PIOC's health and personal safety or complaints made under PREA. - 6.
+A calendar week means Sunday through Saturday - 7.
+Challenges to a complaint or submission returned by the Corrections Complaint Examiner (CCE), a parole commission decision, a classification decision, records or actions not originated by the division, the declination or denial of a public record request, the content of health care records, actions of the legislature or court decisions or orders are not subject to review through the Inmate Complaint Review System (ICRS). - 8.
+A complaint or appeal will not be processed and a referral for disciplinary action may occur in accordance with ch.
 DOC 303 if the complaint contains a foreign substance or obscene, profane, abusive, or threatening language unless such language is necessary to describe the factual basis of the complaint.